 Registered nurses don’t just work in hospitals, either.
 They can find employment in schools, treatment centers, private physician’s offices, rehabilitation centers, or outpatient care facilities.

 For those looking to join a caring and in-demand field, earning an associate degree in nursing from a registered nursing program in CT is a great investment in the future!
-Goodwin College’s competitive associate’s degree in nursing program is designed to get students licensed and working in as little as 18 months part-time.
+Goodwin University’s competitive associate’s degree in nursing program is designed to get students licensed and working in as little as 18 months part-time.
 Whether they’re looking to get into the field of nursing or are already in the field, Goodwin is the nursing school with the right fit for a busy lifestyle!

-Interested in learning more about Goodwin College?
+Interested in learning more about Goodwin University?
 Learn more today, or check out all of our nursing programs to see why we’re a leader in healthcare education in CT!
 You can also interact with us on Facebook or Twitter!

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.